hasangokceoglu/Matplotlib_Challenge/README.md

 In this challenge Pymaceuticals, Inc. data on potential treatments for squamous cell carcinoma (SCC), a commonly occurring form of skin cancer analysed.

-In this study, 249 mice who were identified with SCC tumors received treatment with a range of drug regimens.
+Data used in the analysis based on 249 mice who were identified with SCC tumors received treatment with a range of drug regimens.
 Over the course of 45 days, tumor development was observed and measured.
 The purpose of this study was to compare the performance of Pymaceuticals’ drug of interest, Capomulin, against the other treatment regimens.

 Based on the several analysis, here are the main outcomes of the study